 A court case, heard at the Old Bailey on 1st March 1847, gives some interesting insights.

 Charles Gibson, the accused, was living in the house with Justus, as apparently was Justus’s sister – I have no idea who she was and I think this is the only reference to her.
+The Crooked Billet, where the arrest took place, closed in 1938.

 On 2nd June 1846 his daughter Elizabeth married William Webster at St Stephen, Coleman Street.
 William Webster (1823-1888) was a Pastry Cook in the 1851 Census, so he and Elizabeth probably met via baking.